ProjectCodeMeter

 Optionally,

-You can add the minimal profit percentage making the sale worthwhile,
+You can add the minimal profit percentage making the sale worthwhile to

 your clients.